ticktac-project/benchmarks/fischer/uppaal/README.md

-# UPPAAL model of Fischer's mutual exclusion protocol
+# UPPAAL models of Fischer's mutual exclusion protocol

 This directory contains UPPAAL 4.X models for the well-known Fischer's mutual exclusion protocol introduced in: